liwzhi/RANE/README.md

 # metanode2vec
-For the paper submission, KDD, 2018: Learning Network Embedding with Implicit Relations
+For the paper submission, KDD, 2018: Relation-Aware Representation Learning in Information Networks

 Environment: python 2.7